 Unlike other popular adaptogens such as ashwagandha, rhodiola rosea can work within 30 minutes after consumption and continue to work for at least 4 to 6 hours.
 Acting on a part of the body's stress response system, rhodiola provides a rapid response to a stressor.
 It sustains levels of neurotransmitters including serotonin, dopamine and norepinephrine as it allows the body to respond better to stress.

 Rhodiola can stay in your system for at least 4-6 hours after consumption.
 Depending on your diet, age, and overall well-being the effects of this adaptogen can usually be felt within 30 minutes.

 Rhodiola is great for reducing stress and anxiety and may help improve mental and physical performance.
 Are there other natural supplements that people use to treat stress and social anxiety?
 Other common natural supplements can include:

 Side effects of rhodiola rosea are rare and if present, quite mild.
 Side effects may include headache, upset stomach, drowsiness, dizziness, and difficulty falling or staying asleep.
-Overall, Rhodiola is safe and widely available and shows immense promise as an adaptogen as well as the ability to enhance mental and physical performance.
-Fortunately, unlike other popular adaptogens such as ashwagandha, rhodiola rosea can work within 30 minutes after consumption and continue to work for at least 4 to 6 hours.
+Overall, rhodiola is safe and widely available and shows immense promise as an adaptogen as well as the ability to enhance mental and physical performance.
+Fortunately, unlike other popular adaptogens such as ashwagandha, rhodiola rosea begins working within 30 minutes after consumption and continues to work for at least 4 to 6 hours.